FEATURES

 Contains OS data © Crown copyright and database right 2019.

-Green candidate Thomas Richardson is likely to Labour a run for its money, helped by Liberal Democrat Will Aczel and, no doubt, the prospect of the city council selling the controversial Clifton Hill sports centre site for £1 million less than its market value, a decision that has been quietly postponed from March until after the elections take place.
+Green candidate Thomas Richardson is likely to Labour a run for its money, helped by Liberal Democrat Will Aczel and, perhaps, the prospect of the city council selling the controversial Clifton Hill sports centre site for £1 million less than its market value, a decision that has been quietly postponed from March until after the elections take place.

 At the same time Labour county councillor Danny Barnes, who left Heavitree & Whipton Barton without County Hall representation for more than a year then failed to sign funding agreements worth £14,600 to local community groups has not exactly rolled the pitch for Liz Pole, who is hoping to emulate her city council win in Mincinglake & Whipton last year by holding the division for Labour.